Chao8219/Chao8219/_posts/2020-12-27-easy-chocolate-cookies.md

 The only key component is the butter.
 - You can also include other things like chocolate chunk as mentioned in the original recipe.
 Maybe including some peanut or red date can be surprisingly good.
-But if you want to include some raw ingredients, please baking it with more time until everything is fully cooked.
+But if you want to include some raw ingredients, please bake it with more time until everything is fully cooked.
 - I also tried doubled everything and it worked as expected.
 It just took more rounds to bake.
 - As mentioned above, you can alter ingredients as you like.